esummers1/eddie-summers-com/content/articles/java-lessons/lesson-4-collections.md

 ---
 date: 2019-05-17 20:00:00 +0000
-title: "Java Lesson 4 - Collections"
+title: "Lesson 4 - Collections"
 summary: "So far we've seen two ways to store information in our programs - **primitives** and **objects**.
 If we want to store groups of these pieces of data, we need to use collections."
 type: "post"
 categories: ["Java Lessons"]